-Fig. 9, we show the maximum slope of the logarithm of the envelope as a function of the withdrawal time.
-Minimizing this curve gives the optimal strategy for the parameters given in Table 1 and $T_d = 10$ h.
-In this care the optimal value for $T_w$ is approximately 7.5 h.
+To find the optimal withdrawal length, we measure the change in population as a function of this length.
+The envelope of the survival curves is the maximum of the respective populations during each cycle (see Figure 8).
+The slope of the envelope on a logarithmic scale gives the exponential rate of change in the population.
+For successful treatments, the maximum rate is negative.
+In Figure 9, we show the maximum slope of the logarithm of the envelope as a function of the withdrawal time.
+Minimizing this curve gives the optimal strategy for the parameters given in Table I and $T_d = 10$ hours.
+In this care the optimal value for T_w is approximately 7.5 hours.

 Results from the simulations predict that there is an optimal dosing strategy.
-However, because the differential equations are nonlinear and non-autonomous, it is difficult to proceed with any analytic treatment.
-In the following section, we propose a simplified model by assuming that the nutrient level is constant.
+However, because the differential equations are nonlinear and non-autonomous it is difficult to proceed with any analytic treatment.
+In the following section, we simplify the model by assuming that the nutrient level is constant.
 This reduces the model from a system of three coupled nonlinear, non-autonomous equations to a system of two linear, non-autonomous equations.
-These equations can be solved analytically and the dynamics of the populations of susceptible and persistent bacteria reduce to a twodimensional map.
+These equations can be solved analytically and the dynamics of the populations of susceptible and persistent bacteria reduce to a two-dimensional map.
 The success of the dosing strategy is determined by the eigenvalues of the map.